COLA-Laboratory/cola_www_src/content/_index.md

 {{< tabs "uniqueid" >}}

+{{< tab "Sep" >}}

+- Our paper on "Augmenting Biological Fitness Prediction Benchmarks with Landscapes Features from GraphFLA" has been accepted to NeurIPS 2025 as a spotlight.
+This is a novel perspective to view performance benchmarking in biological machine learning models.
+By systematically considering the interplay of fitness landscape features of the biological system, we develop a new framework to benchmark performance beyond accuracy.
+Congratulations to Mingyu who has been working on the fitness landscape analysis direction for years.
+Looking forward to generating more interesting results along this line in the coming years. <i class='fa fa-calendar' style='font-size:19px'></i> Sep 18

+{{< /tab >}}

 {{< tab "Jul" >}}

 - Our paper on "Multi-Fidelity Methods for Optimization: A Survey" has been accepted to ACM Computing Surveys.
 Congratulations to Fan who has contributed significantly and supported me in this survey.
 Multi-fidelity method is a classic optimization paradigm, which has been widely studied and applied in engineering domain, particularly aerodynamics etc. However, my philosophy is everything can be made multi-fidelity while it is pretty much like a problem-solving paradigm.
 It is super interesting direction to exploit and hopefully we will have new talented students jumping into this field in near future.
 Congratulations once again to Fan! <i class='fa fa-calendar' style='font-size:19px'></i> Jul 30